Kenmore, Washington: Education

 Kenmore is part of the Northshore School District, and the local high school is Inglemoor High School.
 Inglemoor High School is known for its IB program.
+Kenmore originally had its own school district, Kenmore School District No. 141, which was established in 1903; it was consolidated into its Bothell counterpart in 1916, which in turn was consolidated with the Woodinville district to form Northshore in 1959.

 The nonprofit group Saint Edward Environmental Learning Center provides quarterly environmental education classes to the public in conjunction with Washington State Parks and Saint Edward State Park.
 They also operate the ALEAFA Model Public High School.
 The Kenmore Library Association, a volunteer group affiliated with the local library, plans and sponsors library programming.

 There is a portion of Kenmore extending into the Lake Washington School District, but it consists of portions of the Saint Edward State Park.

-Kenmore is home to Bastyr University, a leading private school of naturopathic medicine founded in 1978 and accredited by the Northwest Commission on Colleges and Universities (NWCCU).
-The city is also situated between the University of Washington's main Seattle campus and UW Bothell and Cascadia College, both in nearby Bothell, Washington.
-Paved bike trails and express bus service connect the city to all three schools.
-The city also has a bus connection directly to Shoreline Community College.
+Kenmore is home to Bastyr University, a private school that focuses on naturopathic medicine founded in 1978 and accredited by the Northwest Commission on Colleges and Universities (NWCCU).
+The 51 acre campus for Bastyr was originally a Catholic seminary that was built in 1931 and later subdivided between the university and Saint Edward State Park.
+The city is also situated between the University of Washington's main Seattle campus and UW Bothell and Cascadia College, both in nearby Bothell.